-In Part 1 of this blog series, I discussed the pros and cons of developing a RFP for a new software purchase.
 In this post, I’ll tackle some ways to initiate, execute and finalize an evaluation that will allow you to extract the most value from a potential vendor, rather than simply assigning a feature per dollar scoring system.

 When looking for a new solution or partner, consider the following:

 Value first, without question.

 Value and cost are two drastically different things.
 Seeking the lowest cost provider vs the vendor that’s going to provide you the most value will yield dramatically different results.
 You need to set a clear map of priorities and align solutions with what you are trying to accomplish.

 This will help ensure that your organization maximizes your investment while also making sure that your prospective vendors have a solid understanding of what expectations are in terms of results, not features and functions.